noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

     # accessible only during build process
     # must exist in dockerfile
     args:
-        - ARGX=VALX
+      ARGX: VALX
-        - ARGY #take val from env
+      ARGY: #take val from env

-    # list of images the engine uses
+    # ssh auth the operatorshould use
+    # e.g. cloning private repo
+    ## in dockerfile: RUN --mount=type=ssh,id=mysshkey git clone
+    ssh:
+      - default # mount the default ssh agent
+      - mysshkey=~/.ssh/path/to/cert.pem

-    # for cache resolution
+    # where to source previous build cache for rebuilds
     cache_from:
       - alpine:latest
+      - type=local,src=path/to/cache
+      - type=gha
+    # where to save cache of this build
+    cache_to:
+      - user/app:cache
+      - type=local,dest=path/to/cache
+    # whether cache should be used, or rebuild all image layers
+    no_cache: true|false
+    # pull referenced images specified in the dockerfile `FROM`
+    # even if they are available locally
+    pull: true|false

+    # same syntax as runtime extra_hosts
+    # but adds it to the image
+    # updates /etc/hosts -> 162.242.195.82  somehost
+    extra_hosts:
-        - corp/web:123.4
+      - "somehost:162.242.195.82"
+    # platform specific
+    isolation: ?

     # metadata for the resulting image
     # best practice use reverse-DNS notation